SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 3. **Create visuals and add captions**

 Begin sketching the visuals for each step of the storyboard.
 Use sketches to quickly depict a sequence or scene during brainstorming.
-Focus on capturing the essential elements that represent the actions, environment, and emotions of the user.
+Focus on capturing the essential elements that represent the users' actions and environment.

 4. **Present storyboard**